-The most notorious tourist sight in town, Yuma Territorial Prison, now an Arizona state historic park, was built for the most part by the convicts who were incarcerated here from 1876 until 1909, when the prison outgrew its location.
+The most notorious tourist sight in town is now an Arizona state historic park, but it was built for the most part by the convicts who were incarcerated here from 1876 until 1909, when the prison outgrew its location.
 The hilly site on the Colorado River, chosen for security purposes, precluded further expansion.

 The mess hall opened as a museum in 1940, and the entire prison complex was designated a state historic park in 1961.